-Light to moderate rainfall were experienced over few places in this regions (Kisumu, Nyamira, Kisii, Eldoret, Kitale, Kericho) during the Dekad.
-In areas around Kisumu maize and sorghum crops harvesting is complete with below normal yields being reported.
+Light to moderate rainfall were experienced over few places in this region (Kisumu, Nyamira, Kisii, Eldoret, Kitale, Kericho) during the Dekad.
+In areas around Kisumu, harvesting of maize and sorghum crops is complete with below normal yields being reported.
 (Figs.1-4).

-In areas around Eldoret Kapsoya and Kitale the maize crop is at the flowering stages and is wilting due to insufficient rainfall.
+In areas around Eldoret Kapsoya and Kitale, the maize crop is at the flowering stage but wilting due to insufficient rainfall.
 Harvesting of the bean crop is complete with reports of poor yields.

-In areas around Kisii maize crop harvesting has started with normal yields being reported.
-A few farmers have started land preparation in readiness for the next season.
+In areas around Kisii, harvesting of maize has started with normal yields being reported.
+A few farmers are planting while others continue to prepare their land in readiness for the next season.
 (Figs.1-4).